silviabarnesf/portfolio_optimization_communication_services/README.md

 ***Silvia Barnes Franco***

-*Physics Undergraduate, Programming with Mathematical Applications Project*
+*Physics Undergraduate, Programming with Mathematical Applications Project* *This project is available under the MIT License*
-## 📄 License

-This project is available under the MIT License.